loggy01/alpharing/README.md

 ## Installation

-Firstly, `git clone` the AlphaRING repository into the same parent directory as RING4 and `cd` into it:
+Firstly, `git clone` the `alpharing` repository into the same parent directory as RING4 and `cd` into it:

 ```bash
 git clone --recurse-submodules https://github.com/loggy01/alpharing